-ip igmp max-groups This command sets the IGMP throttling action for an interface on the switch.
+ip igmp This command sets the IGMP throttling action for an interface on the switch.
+Use max-groups action the no form of the command to restore the action to the default value.

-ip igmp max-groups action {deny | replace}

-deny - The new multicast group join report is dropped.
+ip igmp max-groups action {deny | replace} no ip igmp max-groups action deny - The new multicast group join report is dropped.